-We caution you that the foregoing list may not contain all of the risks to which the forward-looking statements made in this Annual Report on Form 10-K are subject.
+We caution you that the foregoing list may not contain all of the risks to which the forward-looking statements made in this 10-K are subject.
 We may not actually achieve the plans, intentions, or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions, and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements included in this Annual Report on Form 10-K, particularly in "Risk Factors," that could cause actual results or events to differ materially from the forward-looking statements that we make.
+We have included important factors in the cautionary statements included, particularly in the section titled "Risk Factors," that could cause actual results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures, or investments that we may make.

 Given these risks and uncertainties, you are cautioned not to place undue reliance on such forward-looking statements.
-These forward-looking statements are made only as of the date of this Annual Report on Form 10-K. We do not undertake and specifically decline any obligation to update any such statements or to publicly announce the results of any revisions to any such statements to reflect future events or developments unless required by federal securities law.
+These forward-looking statements are made only as of the date of this 10-K. We do not undertake and specifically decline any obligation to update any such statements or to publicly announce the results of any revisions to any such statements to reflect future events or developments unless required by federal securities law.
 New risks emerge from time to time, and it is not possible for us to predict all such risks.